ULL-ESIT-PL/ast-compare/README.md

 ## AST comparison

-See [compare-ast.mjs](compare-ast.mjs) for a more in-depth example.
+See [compare-ast.mjs](compare-ast.mjs) for the corresponding example.
+See the [actual-a-equal-4.json](actual-a-equal-4.json) and [expected-a-equal-4.json](expected-a-equal-4.json) files.
+The second is a subset of the first.

 ```js
 import { strict as assert } from "assert";